hasinthaindrajee/authentication-browser-back-button-handler/README.md

 Click on Main Menu -> Registry -> Browse ->
 Now you will see the registry browswer

-Browse the registry and go to /_system/config/identity/config  (Once you are in this location the Location will be shown as  "/_system/config/identity/config" in registry browswer Location)
+Browse the registry and go to /_system/config/identity/config (Finally click on "config" and once you are in this location the Location will be shown as  "/_system/config/identity/config" in registry browswer Location)

-Once you navigate there follow the following steps to add a registry resource.
+Once you navigate there, follow the following steps to add a registry resource.

 Click on AddResource

 Fill the form you get with following information.

 	Method : Create text content